K-PaaS/application-platform-guide-eng/user_guide/service/pipeline.md

 #### <div id='3-2-2-4'/> 3.2.2.4.
 Pipeline Details
-This chapter describes overall participant management, such as adding, modifying, deleting, and authorizing participants participating in the pipeline.
-Also talks about how to create, execute, delete, log/history check, and manage participants for one pipeline.
+This chapter describes overall contributor management, such as adding, modifying, deleting, and authorizing Contributors Contributing in the pipeline.
+Also talks about how to create, execute, delete, log/history check, and manage contributors for one pipeline.
 ##### <div id='3-2-2-4-1'/> 3.2.2.4.1.
-Manage Participants
+Manage Contributors
 ###### <div id='3-2-2-4-1-1'/> 3.2.2.4.1.1.
-Add Participants
+Add Contributors
-***※	Administrators are pipeline creators, so they are participants with creation authority by default..***
+***※	Administrators are pipeline creators, so they are contributors with creation authority by default..***
-1. Select Participants tab from the pipeline details page.
+1. Select Contributors tab from the pipeline details page.
 ![043]
-2. Click “Add Participant” button at the top right.
+2. Click “Add Contributor” button at the top right.
 ![044]
-3. Go to the Add Participants page to search for users who are currently invited to the pipeline deployment and select.
+3. Go to the Add Contributors page to search for users who are currently invited to the pipeline deployment and select.
 Select one of the authority between: view, create, or execute and click the "Add" button.
 ![045]
-4. Check the added participant at the participants tab.
+4. Check the added contributor at the Contributors tab.
 ![046]

 ###### <div id='3-2-2-4-1-2'/> 3.2.2.4.1.2.
-Check Participants List Search
+Check Contributors List Search
-1. The condition that can be searched in the participant list is one participant ID.
+1. The condition that can be searched in the contributor list is one contributor ID.
 ![047]
 2. After entering the search word, click “ENTER” or “Magnifying glass” image button to check.
 ![048]

 ###### <div id='3-2-2-4-1-3'/> 3.2.2.4.1.3.
-Check/ Modify Participants Detail Information
+Check/ Modify Contributors Detail Information
-1. Select the ID of the participant to check from the participant list.
+1. Select the ID of the contributor to check from the contributor list.
 ![049]
-2. Go to the check/modify page for participant details and check the participants details.
+2. Go to the check/modify page for contributor details and check the contributors details.
 ![050]
 3. Select the authority to modify and click "Modify" button.
 ![051]
-4. Check the modified authority of the participant from the participants list.
+4. Check the modified authority of the contributor from the contributors list.
 ![052]

 ###### <div id='3-2-2-4-1-4'/> 3.2.2.4.1.4.
-Delete Participant
+Delete Contributor
-1. Select a participant to delete from the list.
+1. Select a contributor to delete from the list.
 ![053]
-2. Go to detailed information check/modify page of the selected participant.
+2. Go to detailed information check/modify page of the selected contributor.
 ![053-2]
-3. Click “Delete Participant” button.
+3. Click “Delete Contributor” button.
 ![054]
-4. Check from the list if the participant is deleted.
+4. Check from the list if the Contributor is deleted.
 ![055]